minerllabs/minerl/docs/source/notes/interfaces.rst

-Minecraft Interfaces
+Other Minecraft Interfaces
 ======================================================

-This page lists and compares a number of different Minecraft Interfaces.
+This page lists and compares a number of different Minecraft Interfaces other than MineRL.

 .. list-table::
    :widths: 25 25 25 25 25 25